sefisher/fishyDIYdevices/examples/LimitSwitchActuator/README.md

   - Click on “Filter your search” and type “ESP8266”
   - Click on esp8266 by ESP8266 Community, select version 2.3.0, and press “Install”
   - When installed, in the IDE go to “Tools>Board” the scroll down and select: “NodeMCU 1.0 (ESP-12E Module)”
-#### * Add the fishyDIYdevices library and dependencies (see main README.md)
+#### * Add the fishyDIYdevices library and dependencies (see "Dependencies" in main [README](../../README.md#dependencies))
 ### 2. Compile and upload to your device:
 #### * Download the 5 files in the example folder into a directory named "FD-Limit-Switch-Actuator"
-  - [FD-Limit-Switch-Actuator.ino](https://github.com/sefisher/fishyDIYdevices/blob/Main/examples/LimitSwitchActuator/FD-Limit-Switch-Actuator.ino) - this is the main file with loop() and setup() functions, it is generally the same flow for all fishyDIYdevices.
+  - [FD-Limit-Switch-Actuator.ino](FD-Limit-Switch-Actuator.ino) - this is the main file with loop() and setup() functions, it is generally the same flow for all fishyDIYdevices.
-  - [FD-Device-Definitions.h](https://github.com/sefisher/fishyDIYdevices/blob/Main/examples/LimitSwitchActuator/FD-Device-Definitions.h) - this header defines device settings for compiling (name, device-type, etc), it is common to all fishyDIYdevices.
+  - [FD-Device-Definitions.h](FD-Device-Definitions.h) - this header defines device settings for compiling (name, device-type, etc), it is common to all fishyDIYdevices.
 You can compile it as is and make the changes to the device settings via the web interface.
-  - [FD-LSA-Custom-Functions.ino](https://github.com/sefisher/fishyDIYdevices/blob/Main/examples/LimitSwitchActuator/FD-LSA-Custom-Functions.ino) - this contains the device-type specific function defintions to operate the limit-switch-actuator.
+  - [FD-LSA-Custom-Functions.ino](FD-LSA-Custom-Functions.ino) - this contains the device-type specific function defintions to operate the limit-switch-actuator.
-  - [FD-LSA-Globals.h](https://github.com/sefisher/fishyDIYdevices/blob/Main/examples/LimitSwitchActuator/FD-LSA-Globals.h) - this header adds device-type specific variables, settings, and global variables.
+  - [FD-LSA-Globals.h](FD-LSA-Globals.h) - this header adds device-type specific variables, settings, and global variables.
-  - [FD-LSA-Web-Resources.h](https://github.com/sefisher/fishyDIYdevices/blob/Main/examples/LimitSwitchActuator/FD-LSA-Web-Resources.h) - this header provides the string for compiling the device's web control interface.
+  - [FD-LSA-Web-Resources.h](FD-LSA-Web-Resources.h) - this header provides the string for compiling the device's web control interface.
 #### * Build and upload the file
   - Open "FD-Limit-Switch-Actuator.ino" within the Ardnuino IDE
   - Make sure your ESP8266 is connected to your computer via a USB and select its port in the IDE (Tools > Port > 'COM3,COM8, etc')